assistiqBook a fit call

 Hispanic-tenant share drives maintenance calls, rent reminders, and lease renewal conversations across LA, the Inland Empire, and the Central Valley.
 PM firms with portfolios in Santa Ana, Chula Vista, Fresno, or Bakersfield operate with bilingual coverage as a baseline.
 AppFolio, Buildium, Rent Manager, Yardi Breeze, DoorLoop, and TenantCloud are in scope.

 HVAC, plumbing, electrical, and roofing contractors across LA and the Inland Empire serve Hispanic-customer accounts as a structural share of monthly volume.
-Bilingual dispatch coordination cuts schedule-no-show rates the same way it does in Texas — the customer who cannot communicate with the dispatcher does not answer the morning-of confirmation call.
+Bilingual dispatch coordination cuts schedule-no-show rates the same way it does in Texas.
+The customer who cannot communicate with the dispatcher does not answer the morning-of confirmation call.
 ServiceTitan, Jobber, Housecall Pro, FieldEdge, and Workiz are in scope on the Custom tier.

 Hispanic-customer new-business intake meaningfully lifts on Spanish-language initial-call qualification.
 Independent agencies across the I-5 and I-15 corridors that handle Spanish inbound poorly leave conversion on the table their agency-management system can measure.
 AMS360, Applied Epic, EZLynx, HawkSoft, and NowCerts are in scope on the Custom tier.